hedi-ee/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 ### UCSC genome browser

-The genome browser offers a [Galaxy ENA mutations](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=wuhCor1&c=NC_045512v2&g=galaxyEna) track populated from the data on the CRG’s archive.
+The genome browser offers a [Galaxy ENA mutations](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=wuhCor1&c=NC_045512v2&g=galaxyEna) track populated from the data in the CRG’s archive.

 ## Bringing it all together